A Computational Approach to Identification of Treatment Effects for Policy Evaluation: Extension: Continuous

 \subsection{Identified Set and Infinite-Dimensional Linear Programming}

 The analogous approach of LP can be applied to the case of continuous outcome variable.
-We consider the continuous outcome with support $\mathcal{Y}=[0,1]$ without loss of generality.
-As a key component of our LP, we define the following conditional distribution:
+We consider the continuous outcome with support $\mathcal{Y}=[0,1]$ without loss of generality.\footnote{Note that $\mathcal{Y}=\mathbb{R}$ is homeomorphic to the open interval $(0,1)$.
+We use the closure of the latter as $\mathcal{Y}$ for notational convenience later.} As a key component of our LP, we define the following conditional distribution: